Atrovent Metered Aerosol (CFC-free)

 After using Atrovent Metered Aerosol

-Clean and dry your inhaler each time you use it.
+Clean and dry your inhaler at least once a week.
 It is important to keep your inhaler clean and dry.
 It may not work as well if it gets dirty.
 Follow the instructions at the end of this leaflet for cleaning your inhaler.

 Keep your inhaler in a cool dry place where the temperature stays below 25°C.